Frequently Asked Questions

 Students experiencing financial challenges not related to technology should also view the Emergency Assistance Programs offered by the Bursar’s Office, the Food Security support site, or contact their respective Deans of Students.

-At what times will classes be offered in Autumn Quarter 2020?
+At what times will classes be offered in Winter 2020?
 If I am in an international location, will there be multiple class times offered for each course?

-The College is requesting that all Fall Quarter 2020 instructors teaching College courses publish their Canvas courses and post their syllabus on their Canvas Syllabus page during the first week of classes (September 29 – October 2, 2020).
-All students will be able to access these syllabi (though only registered students will have access to the other parts of the Canvas course site) and may add classes until 11:59pm October 2, 2020.
+The College is requesting that all instructors teaching College courses publish their Canvas courses and post their syllabus on their Canvas Syllabus page during the first week of classes.
+All students will be able to access these syllabi (though only registered students will have access to the other parts of the Canvas course site) and may add classes until 11:59pm on the Friday of the first week.
 Please note that instructors continue to have discretion about whether to participate in the add/drop period and the information they post on their syllabi for students.
 Academic units serving graduate students are offering add/drop periods based on the needs of their unit or program.
-Please contact your Department Chair, Program Director, or Dean’s Office with any additional questions about add/drop periods in your unit or program.
+Registration guidelines for graduate and professional students may differ by Division or School.
+Please contact your Department Chair, Program Director, or Dean’s Office with any additional questions about add/drop periods in your program.